-Making History, Senate Confirms Buttigieg as Transportation Secretary
+Making History, Senate Confirms Biden Picks for Transportation, Homeland Security

-No senator spoke in opposition before confirming Pete Buttigieg to lead the Transportation Department, the first openly gay Cabinet secretary confirmed by the Senate.
+Pete Buttigieg is the first openly gay Cabinet secretary confirmed by the Senate and Alejandro Mayorkas is first Latino and first immigrant to lead the Department of Homeland Security.

-WASHINGTON (CN) — The Senate continued its confirmation of President Joe Biden’s Cabinet picks Tuesday by approving Pete Buttigieg to serve as transportation secretary, while preparing to vote later in the day to confirm Alejandro Mayorkas to head the Department of Homeland Security.
+WASHINGTON (CN) — The Senate continued its confirmation of President Joe Biden’s Cabinet picks Tuesday by approving Pete Buttigieg to serve as transportation secretary and Alejandro Mayorkas to head the Department of Homeland Security.

 Buttigieg was confirmed by an 86-13 vote.
 He is the first openly gay person ever confirmed by the Senate to a Cabinet post.